R-Licence Accreditation Course

 This means applicants may attempt the R-Licence hunting method ‘Hunting with Firearms (Rifles, Shotguns, Blackpowder)’ and be licensed for that method, even if they do not hold a firearms licence.
 However, firearms cannot be used without a current Firearms Licence issued by a relevant state authority.

-Passing the exams
+Passing the course

 If you don’t achieve the required pass mark for any section, you will be asked to study the Hunter Education Handbook and reattempt the accreditation course at a later date.